Psy-Fer/blue-crab/docs/cli.md

 Converts POD5 files to SLOW5/BLOW5 format.
 The input can be a single POD5 file, a list of POD5 files, a directory containing multiple POD5 files, or a list of directories.
 If a directory is provided, the tool recursively searches within for POD5 files (.pod5 extension) and converts them to SLOW5/BLOW5.
 For each POD5 file in the input directories, a SLOW5/BLOW5 file with the same file name will be created inside the output directory (specified with `-d`).
+Note: Before converting a POD5 file having multiple run IDs (aka acquisition IDs), split the file into groups using ONT's pod5 tool.

 *  `-d, --out-dir STR`:<br/>
    Specifies name/location of the output directory.
 Incompatible with `-o`.
 If a name is provided, a directory will be created under the current working directory.
 Alternatively, a valid relative or absolute path can be provided.
 To prevent data overwriting, the program will terminate with error if the directory name already exists and is non-empty.
 *  `-o, --output FILE`:<br/>
    When only one POD5 file is being converted, `-o` specifies a single FILE to which output data is written.
-Incompatible with `-d` and can automatically detect the output format from the file extension.
+Incompatible with `-d` and will automatically detect the output format from the file extension.
 *  `-c, --compress compression_type`:<br/>
    Specifies the compression method used for BLOW5 output. `compression_type` can be `none` for uncompressed binary; `zlib` for zlib-based (also known as gzip or DEFLATE) compression; or `zstd` for Z-standard-based compression [default value: zlib].
 This option is only valid for BLOW5. `zstd` will only function if blue-crab has been built with zstd support which is turned off by default.
 *  `-s, --sig-compress compression_type`:<br/>